DoctorMcKay/node-steam-session/README.md

 When this method resolves, [`steamID`](#steamid) will be populated.

+### startWithQR([details])
+- `details` - Optional.
+An object with these properties:
+	- `deviceFriendlyName` - Optional.
+A name to identify this device.
+Defaults to the Chrome user-agent.

+Starts a new QR login attempt.
+Returns a Promise.

+On failure, the Promise will be rejected with its message being equal to the string representation of an [EResult](#eresult) value.
+There will also be an `eresult` property on the Error object equal to the numeric representation of the relevant EResult value.
+Realistically, failures should never happen unless Steam is having problems or you're having network issues.

+On success, the Promise will be resolved with an object containing these properties:

+- `actionRequired` - Always true.
+- `validActions` - Same as `validActions` for [`startWithCredentials`](#startwithcredentialsdetails). `DeviceConfirmation`
+  should always be present. `DeviceCode` has also been observed, even though at this point Steam doesn't even know what account you intend to log into.
+- `qrChallengeUrl` - A string containing the URL that should be encoded into a QR code and then scanned with the Steam mobile app.

+[`steamID`](#steamid) will not be populated when this method resolves, since at this point we don't know which account we're going to log into.
+It will be populated after you successfully [authenticate](#authenticated).

+Immediately after this resolves, LoginSession will start [polling](#polling) to determine when authentication has succeeded.

 ### submitSteamGuardCode(authCode)
 - `authCode` - Your Steam Guard code, as a string